Jackie's Journal - an Online Odyssey

 House Wren calling.
 Jackie is getting ready for Octoberfest today in Portal.

-Winston will be Inkeeper next week while Jackie is off to Tucson for EMS training.
+Winston will be Innkeeper next week while Jackie is off to Tucson for EMS training.

 Winston will be cooking tonight......what pairs well with fresh frozen green beans?